TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

-# Get Started With the FiPy Dev-Kit (MQTT/TLS 1.2 over NB-IoT or LTE-M)
+# FiPy Dev-Kit - MQTT/TLS 1.2

-> Reading time: 45 minutes
+> Works with NB-IoT or LTE-M

 This tutorial gives brief instructions on how to get started with the FiPy dev-kit.
 This tutorial will send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.